Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Bayesian Learners

 Next, we consider the standard Bayesian learning analysis.
 We restate and summarize in this section known results for completeness and to provide a framework for our comparison of Bayesian and no-regret learning.

 Consider a Bayesian watching the process on states in the market.
 Suppose that the Bayesian does not know the probability $q$, and instead considers a finite number of possibilities for $q$: models $\theta^1, \dots, \theta^K$.
 We assume that $\theta^k_s \geq \minProb$ for all $k$ and $s$.
-See the remark at the end of this section for connection to results on Bayesian learners with a continuum prior.
+Survival with Bayesian models of this type has also been studied in \cite{blumeeasley1992,blumeeasley2006}.
+See the remark at the end of this section for a connection to results on Bayesian learners with a continuum prior.
 The Bayesian has a prior $\lambda_0=(\lambda^1_0, \dots, \lambda^K_0)$ with $\lambda^k_0 > 0$ for all $k$.
 Let $n_t^s$ be the number of times that state $s$ occurs by time $t$.
 The posterior probability of model $\theta^k$ is, by Bayes rule,

 Thus, for any models $k$ and $l$

 Using the law of large numbers and the definition of relative entropy, we have, almost surely,

 If model $k$ is correct, $\theta^k = q$, then $I_q(\theta^k)=0$, so for any other model $\theta^l$ with $ I_q(\theta^l) \neq 0$ we have $\lambda^l_t \to 0$ and $\lambda^k_t \to 1$ almost surely as $t \rightarrow \infty$.
 Equation (\ref{eq: bayes limit}) shows that the log of posterior probabilities converges linearly in time, and thus, that the ratio of posterior probabilities converges at an exponential rate.